finos/FDC3/toolbox/fdc3-conformance/FDC3-2.0-Conformance-Test-Cases.md

   - You should receive a JavaScript Error with the message `ResolveError.TargetAppUnavailable `.
 - `2.0-RaiseIntentFailTargetedAppResolve3`: Perform above test, but:
   - Use `fdc3.raiseIntent(‘sharedTestingIntent2’, testContextY, {appId: "<H's appId>"})`.
   - You should receive a JavaScript Error with the message `ResolveError.IntentDeliveryFailed` (as this app is configured for the intent and context pair, but does not add any intent listeners).
+  - **Note:  Test will need an extended timeout to allow for this to be returned in time by the desktop agent, which will have a vendor-defined timeout.**
 - `2.0-RaiseIntentFailTargetedAppResolve4`: Perform above test, but:
   - `fdc3.raiseIntent(‘sharedTestingIntent2’, testContextY, {appId: "<I's appId>"})`
   - You should receive a JavaScript Error with the message `ResolveError.IntentDeliveryFailed` (as this app is configured for the intent and context pair, but adds intent listeners of the wrong type.
+  - **Note:  Test will need an extended timeout to allow for this to be returned in time by the desktop agent, which will have a vendor-defined timeout.**
 - `2.0-RaiseIntentFailTargetedAppInstanceResolve1`: Perform above test, but:
   - First spawn an instance of App **A** and collect its `AppIdentifier` with `const appIdentifier = await fdc3.open({appId: "<A's appId>"})`.
   - Then use `fdc3.raiseIntent(‘aTestingIntent’, testContextY, appIdentifier )` to target that instance.